 Also, if you are looking to build a capable and powerful engine there is a need to be familiar with the hierarchy of parts involved.

 However, no matter your choice of these parts, whether they be top of the line, they would be rendered useless and inoperable if your choice of the cam is incorrect.

 The camshaft, as a brain, orchestrates proper connection among various other parts of the engine.

-While it is true that a good choice of cylinder head determines your engines’ maximum power potential, the camshaft would still determine if they will go along with your well-synchronized engine.
+While it is true that a good choice of cylinder head determines your engine’s maximum power potential, the camshaft would still determine if it will go along with your well-synchronized engine.

 Camshafts also happen to be a very complicated subject that borders closely on equally tricky Physics, should you want to really understand the science behind it.

 Regardless, the very first step before actually choosing a new cam is to understand the different camshaft lobe components.

 This may sound like hard work but it will significantly make the process of selecting faster and easier to comprehend, thus helping you make a very sound decision in the end.

 Understanding the basics and their applications is fundamental in choosing your next camshaft.